sn8ke01/Cybernomicon/ActiveDirectory/ActiveDirectory.md

 # Active Directory Overview
-> 95% of Fortune 1000 companies use AD
+> Active Directory is a Windows-based directory service that allows for the centralized managment of authentication and authorization.
+> It is meant to give admins the ability to deploy role-based access control and least privilage efficently.

 - Active Directory (AD) stores information related to objects such as computers and users.
 It is a link between objects and values.
 - Authentication using Kerberos tickets.
 - Non Windows devices, like Linux, can also authenticate to AD via RADIUS and LDAP.
 - Many features of AD can be abused w/o ever going after CVEs or other patchable exploits.
+- _LDAP_ also matters whenever a query or modification to the Directory Service needs to happen.
+[LDAP Notes HERE](https://www.tldp.org/HOWTO/LDAP-HOWTO/whatisldap.html)

+**95% of Fortune 1000 companies use AD**

 ## Components
 **Domain Controller (DC)** a server with the AD DS server role installed that has been specifically promoted to domain controller.